The Fred D. Gray Institute Fellows

 School of Law

-Jeffrey R. Baker is a Clinical Professor of Law and the Associate Dean of Clinical Education & Global Programs at Pepperdine Caruso School of Law.
-He directs the Community Justice Clinic and leads a public interest, clinical law program devoted to access to justice, human rights, social justice, and client empowerment.
+Jeffrey R. Baker is a clinical professor and the Associate Dean of Experiential Learning at the University of Alabama School of Law.
+He leads the Law Clinics, a public interest, teaching practice devoted to access to justice, human rights, social justice, and client empowerment.
 His scholarship explores issues of human dignity, social justice, legal education, and ethics, at the intersections of law, theology, jurisprudence, and public policy.
 Baker is an Alabama native, a graduate of Harding University and Vanderbilt Law School, and is a member of the bar in Mississippi, Alabama, and California.

 Reverend